 Edward Gorey’s Archy stands between the two newest compilations of Don Marquis’ work, edited by Jeff Adams and published in 1996 and 1998.

 Offline, local theater groups still regularly perform “Archy & Mehitabel,” based on Darion and Kleinsinger’s Broadway musical, and a number of individuals and theatrical groups have tried their own hand at interpreting Marquis’ stories.
 In 1989 composer Andrew Stiller completed a work for soprano and violin titled “mehitabel dances with boreas,” which he describes as a “commentary on the homelessness crisis.”
 In the work, Stiller says, “Mehitabel the cat snaps her teeth, gasps and yowls as she dances all night in an alley to keep from freezing to death, accompanied by the traditional fiddle of the danse macabre.”
 Currently, Gale McNeeley, an actor and theater instructor in California, has a one-man show based on the original Archy and Mehitabel newspaper columns.
-He performed at the Greensburg, Pa., public library last fall and this year at several locations on California’s central coast.
-(You can contact Gale at this address.)
+You can contact Gale at this address.